Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 “I think that people understand that we have this special care for churches.”
 Diallo said.
 “We still need to question the fact that I’ve seen people saying that [Notre Dame] is the heart of France, it's the French identity.
 ‘Yes, it’s part of the French identity, but how can you make people feel included if the general discourse is that?”

-Amid the homages to Notre Dame’s significance as a national symbol that followed the fire, Catholic leaders began a campaign to win greater acknowledgement that the building, first and foremost, belonged to the Christian faithful.
+Amid the homages to Notre Dame’s significance as a national symbol that followed the fire, Catholic leaders began a campaign to win greater acknowledgment that the building first and foremost belonged to the Christian faithful.

 Paris Archbishop Michel Aupetit rebuked President Emmanuel Macron for not mentioning the Catholic community in a speech on the night after the fire.

-“The word Catholic is not a dirty word,” Aupetit told French radio the next morning.
+“The word 'Catholic' is not a dirty word,” Aupetit told French radio the next morning.
 "It's still Catholics who give life to Notre Dame, which is not a museum!”

-During his homily on Easter Sunday, Aupetit said that the most important thing saved from the fire was not the gothic architecture, nor the golden relics amassed over centuries, but the wafers in the building awaiting use in communion.
+During his homily on Easter Sunday, Aupetit said that the most important thing saved from the fire was not the Gothic architecture, nor the golden relics amassed over centuries, but the wafers in the building awaiting use in communion.

-It is “the Body of Christ, the Blessed Sacrament, this crumb of bread that gives all meaning to the life of this splendid building,” Aupetit said.
+It is “the body of Christ, the Blessed Sacrament, this crumb of bread that gives all meaning to the life of this splendid building,” Aupetit said.

 When asked by BuzzFeed News about the fact that there was a government campaign to invest in rebuilding the cathedral at a time when there was a shortage of mosques, the archbishop denied that the Catholic Church had any special status.

-“The state is simply renovating what it took … we are not going to maintain what was taken from us,” Aupetit said.
-“One can’t just compare the religions which are not in the same status or the same period of history….
+“The state is simply renovating what it took. … We are not going to maintain what was taken from us,” Aupetit said.
+“One can’t just compare the religions, which are not in the same status or the same period of history….
 One needs to know that, simply the Muslims have the right to [worship] spaces.
 It has to be seen how this can be done, but I think the state is thinking about that.
 Now, it seems natural to me that the state [would] maintain the buildings that it owns.”

 He continued, “We have the same status as the other [faiths] — which is to say, if I build a church, it’s the Catholic Church that pays,” adding that in Nanterre, where he used to be bishop, the Catholic Church built two-thirds of its churches now in operation since 1905, “and I can tell you that it's very, very expensive.”